 What are the signs that a root canal is needed?

-Sometimes there are no symptoms present.
-Some of the signs are:
+Sometimes there are no symptoms present, but common signs include:

 - Throbbing pain that wakes you up at night

 - Sensitivity or pain to hot and cold temperatures

 - Presence of a dental abscess or recurring pimple on the gums